Ned Bittinger: Books

 Bittinger first became interested in illustrating children's books after reading an article about Chris Van Allsburg.
 He then wrote and illustrated a children's book and sent it to two publishers.
 Both of the publishers liked his illustrations but did not like the story.
 It took a year before Bittinger got a call from Scholastic to illustrate The Matzah that Papa Brought Home written by Fran Manushkin.
 The book was well received by critics and received a starred review from Publishers Weekly.
-The book ended up selling over 50 thousand copies and became an American Library Association Notable Children's Book and Notable Book for Younger Readers from the Sydney Taylor Book Award.
+The book ended up selling over 50,000 copies and became an American Library Association Notable Children's Book and Notable Book for Younger Readers from the Sydney Taylor Book Award.
 An article in Albemarle Magazine stated that Manushkin was at first unhappy with his first set of paintings Bittinger created because of his lack of originality.
 Bittinger painted a second set of paintings for the book spending months on the project, and making a plaster cast of the father in the story so he could make a more accurate profile.

 In 1997 Bittinger illustrated Rocking Horse Christmas written by Mary Pope Osborne, which had a positive reaction from the critics.
 He spent six months on preliminary drawings and then the paintings for the book.
-He has also illustrated When the Root Children Wake Up, a retelling of Sibylle Von Olfers' book, The Root Children, originally published in 1906; and The Blue and the Gray written by Eve Bunting which received the "Hoosier Young Readers' Award" from the children of Indiana and the "Teachers' Choice Award" from The International Readers Association.
+He has also illustrated When the Root Children Wake Up, a retelling of Sibylle von Olfers's book The Root Children, originally published in 1906; and The Blue and the Gray written by Eve Bunting which received the Hoosier Young Readers' Award from the children of Indiana and the "Teachers' Choice Award" from The International Readers Association.

-Upon release, When the Root Children Wake Up (2002), written by Audrey Wood, received mixed reviews with Publishers Weekly criticizing Wood's words calling them "slightly forced" while also calling Bittinger's illustrations "a laudable effort, but one that's ultimately less than the sum of its parts."
-Kirkus Reviews called both the words and images "quite charming", while also pointing out the difference between Wood's story and the original by Olfers, "Wood’s tale changes the Root Children’s activities from work to play—not a bad thing, but a definite difference."
+Upon release, When the Root Children Wake Up (2002), written by Audrey Wood, received mixed reviews, with Publishers Weekly criticizing Wood's words calling them "slightly forced", while also calling Bittinger's illustrations "a laudable effort, but one that's ultimately less than the sum of its parts".
+Kirkus Reviews called both the words and images "quite charming", while also pointing out the difference between Wood's story and the original by Olfers: "Wood's tale changes the Root Children's activities from work to play—not a bad thing, but a definite difference".